SparkdroidWasTaken/SparkdroidWasTaken/README.md

 ###

-<p align="left">My name is Darren and I'm a student from the University of Manchester studying a bachelor's degree in Computer Science and Mathematics</p>
+<p align="left">My name is Darren and I'm a student from the University of Manchester studying a bachelor's degree in Computer Science and Mathematics with an interest in machine learning and computer graphics</p>

 ###